wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/sfdc46/salesforce-to-mysql-db/README.md

-# Salesforce to MySQL Database
+# Salesforce to MySQL Integration

 Ballerina is an open-source programming language that empowers developers to integrate their system easily with the support of connectors.
 In this guide, we are mainly focusing on using batch processing to synchronize Salesforce data